StephenTallamy/monolith/README.md

 1. Click the Spanner icon to edit the instrument.
 2. Open Group Editor, Mapping Editor, Wave Editor and Script Editor
 3. Disable "Edit All Groups"
-4. In the Expert view in the Browser pane shift multi-select all the groups for one mic
+4. In the Expert view, Command / Shift multi-select all the note_without_pedal and note_with_pedal groups
 5. Right-click and click "Set Edit flag for selected group(s)"
-6. In the Source section in the instrument window change the output from "default" to Bus 1
-7. Repeat steps 4 to 6 for each of the other mics so Mic 2 routes to Bus 2, etc
-8. In the Expert view, Command / Shift multi-select all the note_without_pedal and note_with_pedal groups
-9. Right-click and click "Set Edit flag for selected group(s)"
-10. In the Source section open the Mod option for the Amplifier
+6. In the Source section open the Mod option for the Amplifier
-11. Click Add Modulator and choose Envelopes - ADHSR
+7. Click Add Modulator and choose Envelopes - ADHSR
-12. In the Modulation section of the instrument window, select the factory preset of "Piano" for the ADHSR envelope.
+8. In the Modulation section of the instrument window, select the factory preset of "Piano" for the ADHSR envelope.
 You may wish to tweak this as appropriate.
-13. Add a second modulator and choose External Sources - Velocity
+9. Add a second modulator and choose External Sources - Velocity
-14. You may wish to use the modulation shaper option for Velocity to create a table that matches the velocity feel you wish for your instrument.
+10. You may wish to use the modulation shaper option for Velocity to create a table that matches the velocity feel you wish for your instrument.
 A reasonable starting place is the Factory Default - Keytrack Tables - AR Table.
-15. In the Voices section increase the maximum number of voices from the default 32 to a much larger number (more than 200), particularly if you are using multiple mic positions.
+11. In the Voices section increase the maximum number of voices from the default 32 to a much larger number (more than 200), particularly if you are using multiple mic positions.
-16. To attach the graphics resources, click the "Instrument Options" button
+12. To attach the graphics resources, click the "Instrument Options" button
-17. In the "Resource Container" click the folder icon and browse for the Resources.nkr file that is in the instruments folder
+13. In the "Resource Container" click the folder icon and browse for the Resources.nkr file that is in the instruments folder

 ### Scripts